Control your Sugar Level: The Best Bread for People with Diabetes

 But bread is a staple food in most households in the US.
 So, if you are wondering what you can have instead of bread, the answer is you DON’T HAVE to switch.

-People with diabetes can have bread without any fear, as long as your doctor permits and more importantly, as long as it is the right kind of bread.
+People with diabetes can have bread without any fear, if your doctor permits and more importantly, if it is the right kind of bread.

 So, what types of bread are best for people with diabetes?
 What should you look for when you are buying bread from stores?